July 4th Celebration Booth - Downtown Sandusky

 Under Rick's leadership, the Erie County Auditor's office has earned state recognition for clean finances, returned money to the community, and modernized how the county serves taxpayers.

-The office earned the Ohio Auditor of State Award with Distinction for FY2021, FY2022, and FY2024 - a "clean" audit recognition that fewer than 5% of government entities receive, placing Erie County among the top tier of Ohio counties.
+The office earned the Ohio Auditor of State Award with Distinction for 2018, 2019, 2021, 2022, 2023, and 2024 - a "clean" audit recognition earned by only about 3% of the public jurisdictions the Auditor of State reviews each year.

-The office completed the 2024 sexennial reappraisal of all 46,616 county parcels on time, using contracted appraisers and modern aerial imagery to keep valuations accurate and fair.
+The office completed the 2024 sexennial reappraisal of all 46,469 county parcels on time, using contracted appraisers and modern aerial imagery to keep valuations accurate and fair.

 With the 2024 reappraisal raising residential values countywide, taxes are the defining issue of this cycle.
 Rick's message is straightforward: the auditor sets property values, not tax rates.
 Rates come from levies approved by voters and the budgets of other taxing bodies.
 The auditor's duty is to value property accurately and fairly.